AugurProject/augur/README.md

 ##  Clearing Configuration File

-If you’ve installed a previous pre-release of Augur App locally on your machine prior to the main Ethereum network deployment, **you will need to clear your local Augur App configuration file in order to properly run this Augur App release and connect to the Ethereum main network.**
+If you've installed a previous pre-release of Augur App locally on your machine prior to the main Ethereum network deployment, **you will need to clear your local Augur App configuration file in order to properly run this Augur App release and connect to the Ethereum main network.**

 Please delete the ```augur``` directory (or, just the ```config.json``` file) in the following location: